Affect vs. Effect: What’s The Difference?

 EXAMPLES OF AFFECT

-“To affect the quality of the day, that is the highest of arts.” ~ Henry David Thoreau
+“To affect the quality of the day, that is the highest of arts.” ~ Henry David Thoreau (“Reflects on Nature,” 1854)

-“The difficulty of literature is not to write, but to write what you mean; not to affect your reader, but to affect him precisely as you wish.” ~Robert Louis Stevenson
+“The difficulty of literature is not to write, but to write what you mean; not to affect your reader, but to affect him precisely as you wish.” ~ Robert Louis Stevenson

-“Mr. John Dashwood had not the strong feelings of the rest of the family; but he was affected by a recommendation of such a nature at such a time, and he promised to do everything in his power to make them comfortable.” ~Jane Austen
+“Mr. John Dashwood had not the strong feelings of the rest of the family; but he was affected by a recommendation of such a nature at such a time, and he promised to do everything in his power to make them comfortable.” ~Jane Austen (“Sense and Sensibility,” 1811 )

 How to Use Effect

 Effect describes the end-product or conclusion of something.
-Look for the aftermath or summary of some action as in the effect of sunlight on your vitamin D levels.
+Look for the aftermath or summary of some action as the effect of sunlight on your vitamin D levels.

 EXAMPLES OF EFFECT

-“But the greatest effect in these miserable lessons is when my mother (thinking nobody is observing her) tries to give me the cue by the motion of her lips.” ~Charles Dickens
+“But the greatest effect in these miserable lessons is when my mother (thinking nobody is observing her) tries to give me the cue by the motion of her lips.” ~Charles Dickens (“David Copperfield,” 1850)

 “Shallow men believe in luck.
 Strong men believe in cause and effect.” ~Ralph Waldo Emerson

-“It was as though the mention of their host and hostess had a curiously paralyzing effect upon the guests.” ~Agatha Christie
+“It was as though the mention of their host and hostess had a curiously paralyzing effect upon the guests.” ~Agatha Christie (“And Then There Were None,” 1940)

 Tips for Using Affect and Effect

 One way to keep the two words straight is to consider each one’s place in the sequence of events.
 Affect is the process that influences an outcome.
 Effect speaks to what has happened in the aftermath.
-Remember, something has to affect another thing to have an effect as in A the action comes before B the consequence.

 Exceptions to the Rule

+• When affect is a noun: Affect as a noun occurs in technical writing, making it easy to identify.
+It means an emotional response or feeling when used in references to psychology or psychiatry.
 “I view affect as the primary innate biological motivating mechanism, more urgent than drive, deprivation, and pleasure, and more urgent even than physical pain.” ~Silvan Tomkins

-“Hitherto, while gathering up the discourse of Mr. Brocklehurst and Miss Temple, I had not, at the same time, neglected precautions to secure my personal safety; which I thought would be effected, if I could only elude observation.” ~Charlotte Brontë
+• When effect is a verb: As a verb, effect is less common and may even sound awkward to some people.
+It’s used to describe the act of making something happen as in effecting a positive change.
+“Hitherto, while gathering up the discourse of Mr. Brocklehurst and Miss Temple, I had not, at the same time, neglected precautions to secure my personal safety, which I thought would be effected, if I could only elude observation.” ~Charlotte Brontë

 Keeping Affect and Effect Straight